maxxhuang/python-note/README.md

-I take note of what I have learned when I was working on my last Python projects.
+I took note of what I have learned when I was working on my last Python project.

 ## Installation
 Running the notebook requires Python 3.10+.